ericyd/gdrive-transfer/README.md

 If you attempt to transfer a folder and it (or any of its children files or folders) meets the first or second "prohibited" criteria, the web app will throw an error but continue transferring the eligible files and folders.
 If you attempt to transfer to someone outside your organization, the web app will freeze.

+## Privacy

+This app does not change sharing permissions on any files or folders, nor does provide visibility of any files or folders to anyone except the owner and the new owner.
+The transfer is done entirely through Google Drive and will not change the privacy of your files in any way, except for transferring ownership to the specified new owner.

 ## Bugs?
 Comments?
 Questions?

 Contact the author at eric_yd@yahoo.com